Michael Owen: Media career

+Controversies

+In June 2021, Owen was exposed for sexting and soliciting nude photographs from former reality television personality and politician Rebecca Jane, as well as arranging to meet with her at a horse-racing event despite his marital status.

 In May 2022, cryptocasino Punt announced Owen as their most recent global brand ambassador.
 Following this, in June 2022 Owen was found to have breached UK laws regarding gambling advertising, as he had used his Twitter account to promote an unlicenced cryptocurrency casino to the British public.
 He was instructed by the Advertising Standards Authority (ASA) to delete the promotions for the non-fungible token scheme, which breached rules about advertising cryptocurrency gambling products.